2FA user communication

 End user experience

 When end users login to Banno for the first time from any platform, they’ll have to enroll in 2FA.
 As part of the enrollment, ends users provide their email and phone number.
 Unless the end user selects their device to be remembered by Banno Online, the 2FA phone needs to be accessible each time they login.
 They’ll also have to choose between four methods of receiving the verification code.
 We recommend end users receive a text via a mobile phone, but they can also choose to receive a phone call via a landline or a verification code through the Authy app or other authentication app.
 If the user sets up a new phone number or enters the incorrect number, admins can reset 2FA for users within the permissions section of the Banno portal.
 Once the user has enrolled, they will not have to re-enroll unless they or the institution chooses to reset their 2FA.

 Phone call verification

 If the end user selects to receive a phone call instead of a text message, they’ll receive the verification code in the form of a robocall.
 The robocall provides a single digit for the end user to enter on the phone.
 Then the robocall provides a seven-digit verification code for the end user to enter in the Banno App (Online or Mobile) they’re using.
 If the end user doesn’t enter the initial single digit, the verification code isn’t given nor is it left on a voicemail system.
 If the end user doesn’t answer the robocall, they’ll have to select to have the code re-sent.
 The robocall phone number may be listed as coming from anywhere in the U.S., because the number pulls from a pool of numbers that Authy controls.

 End users can reset their own 2FA enrollment in both Online and Mobile by going to the security settings in their profile page.
-The institution can also reset 2FA by navigating to the end user’s profile in Banno People, clicking Permissions, then scrolling to the bottom of the page and clicking Reset.
+The institution can also reset 2FA by navigating to the end user’s profile in Banno People, clicking Security, then scrolling to 2-step verification and clicking Remove.

 Doesn’t receive a code